 EDU 553.
 INSTRUCTIONAL METHODS IN TESOL EDUCATION (3 sem. hrs).
 The course prepares candidates to demonstrate knowledge and use of a broad range of assessments, instructional practices and curriculum materials, including technology, that support effective language and content instruction for English Language Learners (ELL).
-Prerequisites: EDU 551, 552 (Fall, Spring and Summer, depending on demand).
+Prerequisites: EDU 551 (may be taken concurrently), (Fall, Spring and Summer, depending on demand).